 Isn’t it true?

 I like a dialogue in a famous Tamil movie.
 An old man, who had aspired to become a film director in his younger days, ended up with a small petty shop.
-But, when he shares his story about the mistakes that he did in his life, he says, I may not look successful to you, but in my eyes, I am a very successful and a happy man.
+But, when he shares his story about the mistakes he did in his life, he says, I may not look successful to you.
+But in my eyes, I am a very successful and a happy man.

 The way our life’s events turn up, might be surprising and shocking for us.
 It may not go as we had planned.
 But, we should never lose hope.
 As the author, Mr. Chopra says,